korpling/pepperModules-CoNLLModules/README.md

 ### conll.ellipsis.tok.annotation
 Usage: conll.ellipsis.tok.annotation=[VALUE]
 If set, ellipsis token values are imported as annotations, and replaced in base text by a blank space.
 Use colon to specify a namespace.

+### conll.meta.prefix
+Usage: conll.meta.prefix=[VALUE]
+Comment lines with key value structure: `# key = value` will be interpreted as metadata if the key begins with this string.
+Default: meta_